 White Water rafting in the rivers of Nepal is a memorable experience.
 10 rivers of Nepal are open for rafting.
 Sunkoshi and Karnali rivers in Nepal are ranked among the best rivers for white water rafting in the world.
-In these rivers, adventure seekers can arrange their own itineraries lasting for one day to twelve days Rafting through varying rapids in fast flowing rivers amidst picturesque settings are some of the highlights of rafting in Nepal.
-Trishuli, Kali Gandaki and Bhotekoshi among others are some of the rivers popular among adventure seekers.
-Rafting in the rivers of Nepal is one of the best ways to explore the typical cross section of natural as well cultural heritage of the country.
+In these rivers, adventure seekers can arrange their own itineraries lasting for one day to twelve days Rafting through varying rapids in fast-flowing rivers amidst picturesque settings are some of the highlights of rafting in Nepal.
+Trishuli, Kali Gandaki, and Bhotekoshi among others are some of the rivers popular among adventure seekers.
+Rafting in the rivers of Nepal is one of the best ways to explore the typical cross-section of natural as well as the cultural heritage of the country.
 One can glide on waters with magnificent scenery all around or rush through roaring white rapids.

 Off-roading is fun and full of adventure.
 It can take to the most beautiful of places.
 One such place, Mustang was not easily accessible in the past as it was not connected to the road network.
 The region became accessible after the Beni-Jomsom road was built in 2008.
 A motorbike trip to the Mustang region not only offers challenges and thrills but also gives an insight into ancient cultures, traditions, and religion.

 The road to Mustang passes through steep, muddy road along the deepest gorge in the world.
 A ride here can give an ultimate challenge for passionate motorcyclists seeking for adventure.
 Crossing the Rupse waterfall is one of the highlights of the trip.
 With its natural scenic beauty, friendly smiling hospitable people and rich cultural heritage, the trip provide adventure to the fullest in a very friendly and enjoyable environment.
 One will remember the hospitality of Thakalis – the dominant ethnic group of the area for many years.